datacarpentry/image-processing/_episodes/02-image-basics.md

 but first the necessary imports.

 > ## Matrices, arrays, images and pixels
-> The **matrix** is mathematical concept - numbers evenly arranged in a rectangle.
+> The **matrix** is a mathematical concept - numbers evenly arranged in a rectangle.
 This can be a two dimensional rectangle,
 > like the shape of the screen you're looking at now.
 Or it could be a three dimensional equivalent, a cuboid, or have
 > even more dimensions, but always keeping the evenly spaced arrangement of numbers.
 In computing, **array** refers
 > to a structure in the computer's memory where data is stored in evenly-spaced **elements**.
 This is strongly analogous